solidkraft/solidkraft.github.io/projects/module-1/library.md

 ## Learning goals

-  - Understand what JavaScript primatives are, and how/when to use them
+  - Understand JavaScript data types and how/when to use them
   - Understand how to declare variables and assign data to them
-  - Practice using objects
+  - Practice using objects and arrays, including `for loops`
-  - Practice using arrays
+  - Write functions that require conditional logic, parameters/arguments, and `return`
+  - Read and understand unit tests, and pass them

 ## Setup

-  - Fork [this project](https://github.com/solidkraft/js-fun-at-the-library) to your own Github account
+  - Fork [this project](https://github.com/solidkraft/js_library) to your own Github account
   - clone the repository to your local machine
   - `cd` into the project
   - run `npm install` to install the necessary dependencies